pfultz2/Tick/README.md

 Refinements
 -----------

 Refinements can be expressed after the name.
-Each refinement is a [placeholder expression](http://www.boost.org/doc/libs/1_55_0/libs/mpl/doc/refmanual/placeholder-expression.html), where each placeholder(ie `_1`, `_2`, etc) are replaced by the their corresponding type passed into the trait.
+Each refinement is a [placeholder expression](http://www.boost.org/doc/libs/1_55_0/libs/mpl/doc/refmanual/placeholder-expression.html), where each placeholder(ie `_1`, `_2`, etc) are replaced by their corresponding type passed into the trait.
 In the case of traits that accept a single parameter the unnamed placeholder(`_`) can be used, for example:
 ```cpp
 TICK_TRAIT(is_incrementable, std::is_default_constructible<_>)
 {